B. K. Bailey's Drug Store

 The Lanham Factory burned down on June 27, 1940

 Warsaw Furniture Factory Employees, c.
-1935
+1935 | Inside one of the furniture factories |

-the McDanell Furniture Factory
+McDanell Furniture Factory

 McDanell Factory Burns in 1905; is rebuilt, story here.

-| There were three Warsaw Furniture Factories.
+There were three Warsaw Furniture Factories.
 McDanell's was between Second and Sparta Pike, behind the residences on the south side of Pearl.
 Lanham's (you may also hear it described as Prill's, who were later owners) was on Main Street, behind where Kentucky Motors is today.
-The third, the Bogardus Factory, begun in 1902, originally made dining room and hall furniture which was shipped to all 50 states, Canada, Mexico and South America.
-It was across 42 from the Cemetery, and was only torn down in the last decade or so. |
+It burned down on June 27, 1940.
+The third, the Bogardus Factory, later owned by Barry Brown, was begun in 1902, originally made dining room and hall furniture which was shipped to all 50 states, Canada, Mexico and South America.
+It was across U.S. 42 from the cemetery, and was torn down in March, 1995.
+More modern pictures of the inside of this latter factory are here.
+Good goods. |